NME Radio Roundup 3 October 2022: Stormzy, Arctic Monkeys & Kid Cudi

 ‘Willing To Trust (feat.
 Ty Dolla $ign)’

-Kid Cudi has returned with ‘Willing To Trust’, the second preview of his upcoming album and Netflix special, ‘Entergalactic’.
-The cut sees Cudi express unadulterated devotion to a partner against a trippy mix of downtempo electronic drums, glacial synthesisers and reversed electric guitar wails, and it’s brilliant.
+Kid Cudi teams up with Ty Dolla $ign on ‘Willing To Trust’, a standout cut from his recent album and animated special, ‘Entergalactic’.
+The track sees Cudi express unadulterated devotion to a partner against a trippy mix of downtempo electronic drums, glacial synthesisers and reversed electric guitar wails, and it’s brilliant.

 Listen: Spotify | Apple Music